 Conclusion:

-💡 Please note: We love to cook with boldness, but safety always comes first.
+💡 Note: we love to cook with courage, but safety always comes first.
 You can read more about this on our disclaimer page.

 Leave a comment